What is the Food Pyramid?

 Your body needs lots of different nutrients to stay healthy.
 That means eating a variety of foods from each of the main food groups.

-The Food Pyramid is designed to make healthy eating easier.
+In Ireland, the Food Pyramid is used to make healthy eating easier.
 It shows the different food groups and how much of each we need to have a healthy diet.
 Eating the right amount from each food group is called eating a "balanced" diet.

 Eating well is important for all of us.
 In the short-term, it can help us to feel good, look our best and stay at a healthy weight.
 In the long-term, a healthy, balanced diet can reduce our risk of heart disease, diabetes, osteoporosis and some cancers.

 The Food Pyramid for adults, teenagers and children aged 5 and over

 The Food Pyramid organises food into five main shelves - a shelf for each food group.
 The most important shelf is on the bottom and the least important on the top.